The Brain: The Key to Our Fight Against Obesity

 Weight loss medications

-There are FDA-approved weight loss medications that help you lose weight sustainably, helping to regulate hunger and satiety as your weight goes down.
+There are weight loss medications that help you lose weight sustainably, helping to regulate hunger and satiety as your weight goes down.

 Increases production of the hormone that lowers blood sugar level, especially after taking food.